mimersql/MimerPy/doc/mimerpy.rst

 .. class:: MimerPool

   The :class:`MimerPool` implements the MimerPy connection pool.
-This is done by using the wrapper class :class:`~PooledConnection` that overide the :meth:`Connection.close` method.
+This is done by using the wrapper class :class:`~PooledConnection` that override the :meth:`Connection.close` method.

 MimerPool Constructor
 ------------------------